A Theory of Everything is a set of theories explaining the basic laws of the universe.

 Based on the curvature of spacetime discovered by Einstein in the 1910s, the Spacetime Model

-is an extension of General Relativity to all the components of the universe.
+extends General Relativity to all components of the universe.

-To improve readability, the Spacetime Model is divided in five parts:
+To improve readability, the Spacetime Model has been divided in five parts:

-The following sections show three examples of the content of the Theory of Everything "the Spacetime Model".
+The following sections show three examples of the content of this new Theory of Everything,

 Mass and Gravitation